top of page

 More recently, she has been working with ensembles such as Ensemble Matheus - Jean-Christophe Spinosi, Les Epopées - Stéphane Fuget and Stylus Luxurians - Galel Sanchez & Maud Sinda.

-On the contemporary side, she works along composers (Benjamin Scheuer, James Batty, Electra Perivolaris…), from whom she is particularly appreciated for her versatile vocality and searcher spirit.
-She has created pieces for composers at important events such as Sound & Vision London Festival, Aix-en-Provence June Festival and Helsinki's SibaFest.
+On the contemporary side, she likes working along young composers (Benjamin Scheuer, James Batty, Electra Perivolaris…), for the research possibilities and collaboration this type of work reprensents.
+She has created pieces for composers at venues such as Sound & Vision London Festival, Aix-en-Provence June Festival and Helsinki's SibaFest.

-While nurturing her activity as an opera singer, Océane is very active at creating pluridisciplinary projects biding movement, drama and opera singing (Aria, Blind spots...), collaborating with artists of different fields, in France and Europe.
-These performances allow her to fulfill her personal research as a transdisciplinary performer (singing, dance and drama).
-From 2023, she has also been asked to work as an opera stage director in this direction (La colombe de Bouddha, Reynaldo Hahn by la Cie Conteurs lyriques ; La magia delusa, Reynaldo Hahn by the Early Music Festival of la Roya).
+While nurturing her activity as an opera singer, Océane creates pluridisciplinary projects biding movement, drama and opera singing (Aria, Blind spots...) in France and Europe.
+From 2023, she has started to work as an opera stage director in this direction (La colombe de Bouddha, Reynaldo Hahn by la Cie Conteurs lyriques ; La magia delusa by Antonio Bertaly, at the Early Music Festival of la Roya).

-To come in 2023-2024 : pianoforte & voice concert around 'Notes sur la mélodie des choses' by Rilke, alongside pianofortist Gabrielle Resche at Bach Academy; creation of a dance singing performance alongside composer Patrick-Atsrid Défossez ; coming back to 2024 Early music festival of la Roya both as opera singer and stage director.
+Future projects : pianoforte & voice concert around 'Notes sur la mélodie des choses' by Rilke, alongside pianofortist Gabrielle Resche at Bach Academy; creation of a dance singing performance alongside composer Patrick-Atsrid Défossez ; coming back to 2024 Early music festival of la Roya as opera singer and stage director.

 bottom of page